|Written by health professionals: Doctor, M.D., CphT, and others - but easy to read.|

 Whereas, many web sites are funded by their respective charity organization, professional body, or government instrumentality, we fund ours out of our own pocket.

-By using advertising on our sites and asking for small donations of a $1 or less, the service is delivered free and has allowed us to expand our web sites in both size and number.
+By using advertising on our sites, the service is delivered free and has allowed us to expand our web sites in both size and number.